nickchops/IwGameController/README.md

 #### For Quick only

-- Marmalade SDK 7.4 or newer is needed for Quick extension improvements.
+- Marmalade SDK 7.7 or newer for Marmalade Quick extension improvements.

-- You need scripts for rebuilding Quick binaries.
-Get these from https://github.com/nickchops/MarmaladeQuickRebuildScripts Copy those to the root *quick* folder in the SDK.

 ### Add the module and extensions to your Marmalade search path